occrp/id-backend/README.md

  docker build -t id2 /path/to/investigative-dashboard-2
 ```

 After the build is complete, we can start running things.
-Run `mysql` (again, you can use whatever container name you feel like; we're using `id2-mysql` here):
+Run `mysql` or `postgres` (again, you can use whatever container name you feel like; we're using `id2-mysql` here):
 ```
  docker run -d \
    --name id2-mysql \